azatshtru/keep/Knowledgebase/Computer Science/Programming Languages/Modern JavaScript/Commonly used Data Types in JavaScript.md

 The funny, and quite frankly insane thing here is that the callback function passed in `forEach` has 3 arguments: a `value`, then _the same value_ `valueAgain`, and then the target object.
 The same value appears in the arguments twice.

 That’s for compatibility with `Map` where the callback passed `forEach` has three arguments.
 Looks a bit strange, for sure.
 But this may help to replace `Map` with `Set` in certain cases with ease, and vice versa.

+There are also WeakMap and WeakSet as described at the end in [[Weak references and Finalization registry in JavaScript]].